cherston/Grappler/README.md

 4. Run OneElementGrapplerModel (nonparametrized).
 Model shows a single element bistable pincher successfully grappling to a spherical surface.

 5. Consult ThreeElementGrapplerModel (partially parametrized).
 Set initial parameters by first running VariableInitGrapplerCubeTarget.
 Then run Simulink model.
 Note that expected compiling time is 15-20 minutes due to complexity of contact force model required.
+A

 Note: as far as I can tell, The Simscape Contact Forces Library requires that a unique contact force be defined for every pair of planar surfaces that will come into contact, and this model has 8 surfaces on grappler and 4 surfaces on the cubic target object.
-This is why compiling takes so long.

 6. Challenge: In my AIAA paper I have shown a successful grapple of a 3-element Grappler to a spherical target object.
 Can you choose settings in this model that make grappler stick to a cubic object?
-So far I have not been able to achieve this.

 7. Contact me directly if any issues arise